kamsandhu93/visitor-signin/README.md

     Force recreate all containers even when there are no changes -db, --database
-    Name of database file (default: visitor_db.db) -br, --branch
+    Name of database file (default: visitor_db.db)
-    Select which branch to use (default: master)
 ```

 After deployment has finished